CLRX/CLRX-mirror/doc/ClrxAsmPseudoOps.md

 Syntax: .double DOUBLE-VAL,...

 Put double-precision floating point values into current section.
-If no value between comma then an assembler stores 0 and warn about no value.
+If no value between comma then the assembler stores 0 and warn about no value.
 This pseudo-operation accepts only double precision floating point literals.

 ### .else